ksalicos/Advent2023/README.md

 Day 6: Super easy to make up for yesterday?
 Brute force ran fast enough that I didn't look for an optimal solution.
 Maybe solve for i*(n1-i)-n2 == 0?

 Day 7: Had some trouble getting my head around the proper way to compute the of value hands in part two.
 After running against test code from Reddit, I found that I was missing the edge case where jokers were being added to themselves to hit the target number.

+Day 8: Now that I've seen solutions, I don't know that I like the LCM version.
+I'd rather have code that works without assumptions made about the input.
+Still opportunities to speed this up: Chinese remainder theorem?